-The Health Care Spending Account allows you to deposit up to $2,500 annually per employee into a tax-free account to be used for eligible healthcare expenses.
+In 2015, the Health Care Spending Account allows you to deposit up to $2,500 annually per employee into a tax-free account to be used for eligible healthcare expenses.
 In 2016, the maximum amount that may be contributed is $2,550 per year.

 The Health Care Spending Account may be used to pay for any expenses connected with health/dental care for you, your spouse, or any eligible dependent as defined by the IRS.
 This program is not available for the reimbursement of expenses for a domestic partner who is not a qualified tax dependent.
 Expenses for children who graduate may continue to be submitted through December 31, if those children will be claimed as a tax dependent.

 Total tax avoidance for FICA, Federal, and State taxes.